Bus transport in Cardiff

 Bus transport in Cardiff, the capital and most populous city in Wales, forms the major part of the city's public transport network, which also includes an urban rail network, Waterbus and international airport.
 Cardiff is a major city of the United Kingdom and a centre of employment, retail, business, government, culture, media, sport and higher education.

 Most of the city's comprehensive bus network is operated by Cardiff Bus, which is owned by Cardiff Council.
 The main hub and terminus of the network was Cardiff Central bus station, which closed for redevelopment of the site in the autumn of 2015.
 The new Cardiff Bus Interchange opened in June 2024.

 Operators such as Stagecoach South Wales and Newport Bus link the city with other urban areas in South Wales.
 Adventure Travel operates services including the Fflecsi demand responsive service in north Cardiff.
-TrawsCymru operates a long-distance route to Aberystwyth, Cardiff Airport (currently suspended) and West Wales, while National Express, Megabus and FlixBus operate long-distance coaches to towns and cities throughout Wales, Scotland and England.
+TrawsCymru operates a long-distance route to Aberystwyth, Cardiff Airport (currently suspended) and West Wales, while National Express and FlixBus operate long-distance coaches to towns and cities throughout Wales, Scotland and England.

 History

 Trams

-Horse buses ran in the city from 1845 to 1909 and horse trams from 1872 to 1904.
+Horse-drawn omnibuses ran in the city from 1845 to 1909 and horse trams from 1872 to 1904.
 The first tram route ran from High Street in the city centre to the Cardiff Docks and was operated by the Cardiff Tramway Company.
-In 1898, Cardiff County Borough Council obtained Parliamentary powers to take over all the tramways in the area and to launch electric trams.
+In 1898, Cardiff County Borough Council obtained legal powers in an act of Parliament to take over all the tramways in the area and to launch electric trams.
 The new routes formally opened in May 1902 with the first recorded accident later that month – a collision with a cyclist.
 More than 23 million passengers were carried in 1904, up from 18 million the previous year.
 When Cardiff became a city in 1905, 131 electric trams were operating on the network, mainly focusing on the busy Cardiff Docks.
 In 1928, the network peaked at 142 cars and routes covering 19.5 miles (31.3 km).
 By 1929, the tram network stretched from Victoria Park in the west, to Grangetown and Cardiff Docks in the south, to Roath and Splott in the east, and to Gabalfa in the north.

 The council initially refused to allow motor buses to operate in the city, but reversed this decision in 1910 and operated its own from 1920.
 81 tramcars were also introduced by Cardiff Corporation Transport to negotiate the city's low railway bridges.
 By 1939, these vehicles were becoming worn out and it was decided to phase out tramcars.